 Outside zone and wide zone are often related to one another because of where they play hits.

-Teams may have outside zone hit a bit wider than wide zone, but outside and wide zone are the same at its core fundamentals.
+Teams may have outside zone hit a bit wider than the wide zone, but outside and wide zone are the same at their core fundamentals.

-Teams who use outside zone as a primarily outside zone run play may have their running back trying to get to the edge no matter what.
-This eliminates rules for the bend bang or bounces from the running back.
+Teams that use outside zone as a primary outside zone run play may have their running back trying to get to the edge no matter what.
+This eliminates rules for the bend, bang, or bounces from the running back.

 Outside Zone Variations